911: Devil Fish

 A human!
 We’ve got to clear the oceans!

-In the 1975 film Jaws, Police Chief Martin Brody (Roy Scheider) tries to persuade the local bigwigs to close the beaches after a swimmer is killed by a shark.
+In the 1975 film Jaws, Police Chief Martin Brody (Roy Scheider) tries to persuade the local bigwigs to close the beaches after a shark attack.

 Hey, Rob Reiner!

-Rob Reiner is an actor and director who got his start playing Michael “Meathead” Stivic on the TV sitcom All in the Family (1971-1979), but who later became more famous as a director, with such films as This Is Spinal Tap (1984) and The Princess Bride (1987).
+The bearded, balding Rob Reiner is an actor and director who got his start playing Michael “Meathead” Stivic on the TV sitcom All in the Family (1971-1979).
+(Reiner was already losing his hair at that point; he began wearing a hairpiece partway through the first season.)
+He later became more famous as a director, with such films as This Is Spinal Tap (1984) and The Princess Bride (1987).

 Good thing Yoko’s there.